South Kaibab Trail vs Bright Angel Trail

 Which trail(s) combo would I personally recommend for a Rim to Rim hike?

-For first time Rim to Rim hikers, I would recommend hiking North to South, via the North Kaibab Trail and Bright Angel Trails.
+Specifically for first time Rim to Rim hikers, I would recommend hiking North to South, via the North Kaibab Trail and Bright Angel Trails.ย ย

-Why ascend on the Bright Angel Trail?
-I would never recommend going up the South Kaibab Trail on a Rim to Rim hike.
-There is NO WATER, and that is not a risk I would recommend taking, especially during warmer months, and especially at the end of a long day of hiking when your body might already be depleted.
+Why ascend on the Bright Angel Trail?ย I would never recommend going up the South Kaibab Trail on a Rim to Rim hike (during peak season of May – October).ย There is full exposure and NO WATER, and that is not a risk I would recommend taking, especially during hotter months, and especially at the end of a long day of hiking when your body might already be depleted.ย ย

 How do I access the South Kaibab Trailhead?

-You cannot park or leave a vehicle at the South Kaibab Trailhead.
-You must either take the free park shuttle, which only runs at certain times of the day (you can check the shuttle schedule here), or be dropped off.
+You cannot park or leave a vehicle at the South Kaibab Trailhead.ย You must either take the free park shuttle, which only runs at certain times of the day (you can check the shuttle schedule here), be dropped off at the gate and walk ~ 3/4ths of a mile to the trailhead, or take the taxi, which runs anywhere in Grand Canyon Village and Tusayan.ย Note that you cannot reserve the taxi, and there may be wait times during peak canyon hiking season.

 How do I access the Bright Angel Trail?